dspinellis/alexandria3k/docs/dev.rst

    # Launch a shell in the virtual environment
    pipenv shell

-You can the run the command-line version from the source distribution top-level directory as follows:
+You can then run the command-line version from the source distribution from top-level directory as follows:

 .. code:: sh